I will never rent or share your address. (More info)

 The CRS Web sites that give access to PNR and personal profile data -- without any password and without any logging of such access -- make no distinction between data collected in the USA and data collected in Canada, the European Union, or elsewhere in the world.
 While there is no privacy law in the USA applicable to travel data, the inclusion of data collected in Canada and the EU in these insecure and unlogged access systems is a flagrant violation of Canadian and EU privacy law and the EU Code of Conduct for Computerized Reservation Systems.
 People who provided data to airlines or travel companies in Canada or the EU -- including to offices in Canada or the EU of US-based airlines -- and find that it is available through these insecure Web sites should complain to your national privacy or data protection authorities.

 A few weeks ago, when Sabre vice president and privacy director Dave Houck called to advise me of the changes Sabre has since implemented in VirtuallyThere.com, he told me, "We're quite proud of where we are [on privacy], but we're not totally there."
 I think he's right, at least compared to the other CRS's, on both counts.
-Qualified kudos to him and fellow Sabre vice president Ellen Keszler, with hopes that they take seriously their recognition that they "aren't there yet" when it comes to protecting travelers' privacy.
+Qualified kudos, at least for now, to him and fellow Sabre vice president Ellen Keszler, with hopes that they take seriously their recognition that they "aren't there yet" when it comes to protecting travelers' privacy.
 Sacks of coal for Christmas to their competitors who have yet to do anything about the gaping security and privacy vulnerabilities of their itinerary viewing Web sites.

 Stay tuned -- I'll keep you posted.